GLOBAL MARKETS-US, European shares rise on data, yen falls

 By Herbert Lash

-NEW YORK, Feb 15 (Reuters) - The yen slid against the euro and dollar on Friday after investors piled on bearish bets, while U.S. and European stocks edged higher on surprising U.S. consumer sentiment and optimism that a surge in dealmaking suggests valuations aren't too pricey.
+NEW YORK, Feb 15 (Reuters) - The yen slid against the euro and dollar on Friday after investors piled on bearish bets, while U.S. and European stocks edged higher on optimism a surge in deal-making indicates the market isn't too pricey.

-Also lifting Wall Street were data that showed manufacturing in New York state expanded in February for the first time in seven months, boosted by a surge of new orders, and a survey that reported improved U.S. consumer sentiment in February.
+Data that showed manufacturing in New York state expanded in February for the first time in seven months, boosted by a surge of new orders, and a survey that reported improved U.S. consumer sentiment in February also lifted Wall Street.

-The Thomson Reuters/University of Michigan preliminary reading on the overall index of consumer sentiment rose to 76.3 from 73.8 in January, topping economists' forecasts of 74.8.
+The Thomson Reuters/University of Michigan's preliminary reading on the overall index of consumer sentiment rose to 76.3 from 73.8 in January, topping economists' forecasts of 74.8.

 "This is unexpected given the increase in gas prices and payroll taxes.
 It reflects the recovery in housing prices and the stock market.
 This is a welcome event and it should be embraced by the market," said Jim Awad, managing director at Zephyr Management in New York.

-U.S. and European markets advanced on the report, while a measure of global equity activity, MSCI's all-country world index traded slightly lower at 355.87.
+U.S. and European markets advanced on the report, while a measure of global equity activity, MSCI's all-country world index traded almost flat at 356.32.

-The benchmark S&P 500, up almost 7 percent this year, is facing strong technical resistance near the 1,525 level.
+The benchmark S&P 500, up 6.7 percent so far this year, is facing strong technical resistance near the 1,525 level.
 But investors, expecting further advances in the quarter, have held back from locking in profits and kept stocks from tumbling.

 "No retracement of this move is positive; it shows underlying support for this market," said Art Hogan, managing director of Lazard Capital Markets in New York.

-A flurry of deal-making, highlighted by news on Thursday that Warren Buffett's Berkshire Hathaway and Brazilian private equity group 3G would buy ketchup maker H.J.
-Heinz Co for $23.2 billion, is good for the market, he said.
+The flurry of deal-making, highlighted by news on Thursday that Warren Buffett's Berkshire Hathaway along with Brazilian private equity group 3G would buy ketchup maker H.J.
+Heinz Co, is a tailwind for the market, he said.